 BEFORE you post a memorial please be sure to check to see if there is a memorial already posted.
 Duplicate memorials make it confusing for another researcher knowing which one to link to.
 I have posted memorials up to 8 years prior to someone else but they knew more information than I did so they posted their memorial and then asked me to delete my posting, saying that because they had more information theirs took presidence.
 VERY inconsiderate.
 I, and most other members, am ALWAYS willing to correct any mistake or add any additional information or link.
 Let's keep this FREE Find A Grave website for it's original intention and respect each other.
 We are not in this for a contest.
 We are trying to help distant family members find the burial location of their family members.

 Connie and I have taken Genealogical trips researching our families and taking pictures of headstones in many cemeteries.
-We have been to Pennsylvania, Michigan, Ohio, & Canada recording cemeteries.
-If anyone has any further information or corrections please feel free to contact me so I can make this information as complete and correct as possible.
+We have been to Pennsylvania, Michigan, Ohio, and done extensive research in Niagara, York Co. and Norfolk Co.
+Canada recording cemeteries.
 If I know we have family members in a cemetery I usually take pictures of every legible, and some barely legible, headstones.

 These trips have afforded us the pleasure of meeting many distant cousins and we even found the original "Lemon" house built in 1809 and still being lived in in Columbia County, Pennsylvania.
 I had the pleasure of talking with a man that had grown up in the house and could tell me many stories of its history.

 A picture is worth a thousand words.
 Consequently I don't always record every inscription on the headstone.
 It is already written in stone.
 If you feel that is important I'm always happy to add it for you.